Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 Characteristic:

-* Pain is often unilateral
+* Pain is often one-sided

 * Localization – mainly in the middle part of the mammary gland, around the nipple

-* Acute, burning, cutting pain
+* Sharp, burning, cutting pain

-* Can be either intermittent or continuous
+*Can be either periodic or permanent

 Self-examination rules:

-* stand in front of a mirror
+* stand in front of the mirror

 o with hands down

-o with hands up
+o with raised hands

 o with hands placed on hips

-o when the torso is leaning forward
+o when bending the torso forward

-* similarly, but with your left hand feel the right mammary gland
+*similarly, but with your left hand, feel the right mammary gland

 * feel the armpits.